nehadubey2311/WebDevProjects/final_project/Readme.md

 # Notes:
 * Used MySql as DB.
 Noted down list of steps below that needed to be done on my mac to be able to use MySql.
 * DB user/password has been stored in `settings.py` as clear text for the purposes of ease for grading the assignment.
 * Social media urls (facebook, twitter) are working with actual urls linked to them.
+However those social media pages are from long time back when I actually used to write the blog and the posts on those social media pages lead to no where.
+I have not removed those old posts from faceboom/twitter considering them out of scope for this project.
 * Below is a list of features that any user can access:
     * Reading articles
     * Connect on social media links access